MichaelAHood/readmissions-risk-scorer/README.md

 One of the uninteded benefits of implementing this solution was more efficient utilization of resources.
 Specifically, the increased quality of care provided to the identified high-risk patients during their initial visit freed up resources that enabled the Hospital Group to help an additional 300 - 500% more patients.

-The primary objective of this solution is to provide a blueprint that any hospital organization -- running TAP -- can use to quickly take their own patient data and use that data to quickly train a predictive model that drives a readmission risk scoring application.
+We have provided a blueprint that enables any hospital organization to use TAP, adopt the above described solution, and begin reaping the same benefits.

 ## 6. Adoption Roadmap

 This adoption roadmap for this solution consists of five essential steps:

-1. Loading the relevant patient record data into the TAP Hadoop Cluster
+1. Idetifying and loading the relevant patient record data into the TAP Hadoop Cluster
-2. Load and explore the data, process the data, and engineer features for use in predictive modeling.
+2. Explore, process, and engineer features from the data for use in predictive modeling.
-3. Train a preditive model and validate it's performance before deployment.
+3. Train a preditive model and validate it's performance.
-4. Deploy a the predictive model as an API that can be used by an application.
+4. Deploy the predictive model as an API that can be used by another application.
 5. Build an application that flags high-risk patients and allows practitioners to visualize relevant patient data.

 ![Solution Architecture](images/architecture-diagram-1.png)